chris-short/devopsish.com/content/post/135/index.md

 [DevOps for doubters: How to deal with 9 kinds of people who push back](https://enterprisersproject.com/article/2019/7/devops-for-doubters-9-tips) — This article is stuffed with quotes about dealing with all sorts of personalities practitioners have experienced.
 I was one of many quoted in the article.

 [Why I quit a $500K job at Amazon to work for myself](https://danielvassallo.com/only-intrinsic-motivation-lasts/) — "Last week I left my cushy job at Amazon after 8 years.
-Despite getting rewarded repeatedly with promotions, compensation, recognition, and praise, I wasn’t motivated enough to do another year."
+Despite getting rewarded repeatedly with promotions, compensation, recognition, and praise, I wasn't motivated enough to do another year."

 [When Passion Leads to Burnout](https://hbr.org/2019/07/when-passion-leads-to-burnout) — "When we equate work we love with 'not really working,' it propagates a belief that if we love it so much, we should do more of it — all of the time, actually."